 2) To see local community services and resources successfully supporting this process.**

-Our expected launch date is October 1, 2019, and the project will run through the end of September 2020.
+We are launching November, 2019, and the project will run through the end of October 2020.

 FUNDRAISING GOAL AND BUDGET